MCGenEdNet/MCGenEdNet.github.io/_pages/terms.md

 ## Call for Fellows

-The current call is open: apply [**here**](https://academicprogramsonline.org/ajo/fellowship/28864).
-The deadline is **Nov 30th 2024.**
+The current call is **closed**: apply [**here**](https://academicjobsonline.org/ajo/Cincinnati/HEP/FELLOW1).
+The deadline is **Nov 15th 2025.**

-The pilot phase of MCgen consists of eight 6-month long traineeships to be selected from a national pool of graduate students and junior postdocs at institutions in the US.
-We will have two calls for the positions: four positions will be offered each for 2025-26 (current call) and then for 2026-27 academic year, equally split among the two host campuses.
+The pilot phase of MCgen consisted of eight 6-month long traineeships to be selected from a national pool of graduate students and junior postdocs at institutions in the US.
+We had two calls for the positions: four positions will be offered each for 2025-26 and for 2026-27 academic year (current call), equally split among the two host campuses.

 ## Eligibility